jvonsto63/Pi_in_the_Sky/README.md

 ### Ark II

 You may have noticed that the number went up one and we lost a letter.
 Well this wasn't really planned.
 We accidentally covered up the letter M when giving it more duct tape, so we improvised and decided that we would take off a letter and add a number for each rocket.
+The only real difference on this model was that added a bottom-up bottle to the top instead of the original nose.
+We glued this on, and although it wasn't pretty, we rrally just wanted to get something in the air.

+We used epoxy as the adhesive, but since we wanted to get moving along with the next portion of the project, we decided to only let it dry for a few hours instead of the recommended 24 for a full cure.
+This probably wasn't all that beneficial, as once we got to 50 psi on our pressure test, our new bottle became detached.
+So, after several glue jobs and many problems we didn't get to launch anything and got up to a measly 50 psi for out prototype.
+But hey, it was a prototype so we felt that with our lessons learned we could build a better final rocket.

 ### Rk III

+Same idea here, we cut up four bottles, heated up the ends, sanded them and put them together.
+However, instead of using the epoxy, this time, we used a polyurethane based adhesive.
+This was believed to be some more heavy duty stuff, as it's pretty much just just rubber glue.
+Only not so fun part about it was that it takes a week to fully cure.
+While we didn't have the time to let it sit a whole week, we were able to, with the help of memorial day weekend, give it a good five days to form a bond.

+So when, we came back we went straight to the pressure test.
+All was going well, but at around 65 psi, a big boom happened and on of the seals broke.
+This was pretty sucky, because it meant we were not going to be able to launch a full blown rocket simply because we didn't have the time to let more glue dry.
+Poor Rk III... such a short life.

 ### K IV

-### V
+This turned out to be a true masterpiece.
+Composed of only one pressureized bottle, it would take a lot to screw this one up.
+No bonds, no noses, just one cylider of plastic holding it all in.
+On tip of that we used duct tape to attach a compartment for the pi.
+This was actually larger than the pressurize portion, which probably was not all that good for balance in the air, but at this point we didn't really care.
+We just wanted something to fly in the air.

+We cut open a little slot in the top compartment so that we could plug in the battery when the time came, and the plan would just be to duct tape it shut once everything was in.
+Again, not all that pretty, but it worked to a degree.
+On the first launch we got up to 60 psi and were pleasantly suprised with its rather clean flight as it went maybe 60-80 feet in the air.
+Yay.
+Something in the air.
+Unfortunately, no data was recorded so we had to give it another go.
+The second launch got up to 80 psi and and probably went about the same height as the first with a much less stable flight path.
+But, we got data, so that's all that mattered.